mipmop01/Beat-Station/README.md

 # Information
 This is a code used in a Brazilian server.
 Everyone is welcome to contribute though.
+I'm currently using music from Kevin MacLeod.
+Licenses are on the bottom of the file.

 # Getting the code
 The more complicated and easier to update method is using git.